JeremiahStephenson/SQLite_Custom/README.md

         if (load == null || !load.moveToFirst()) {
             throw new RuntimeException("Unicode Extension load failed!");
         }

     c.
+Call `registerTokenizer()` from `SQLiteDatabase` and pass in the tokenizer enum defined in step 6.

+    d.
 Now you can create your table that utilizes the tokenizer with the following:

-        db.execSQL("CREATE VIRTUAL TABLE v1 USING fts3(name, tokenize=FTS3HTMLTokenizer)");
+        db.execSQL("CREATE VIRTUAL TABLE v1 USING fts3(name, tokenize=HTMLTokenizer)");